koko-cs23/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script in file 8-firstdelete deletes the file betty in the my_first_directory directory Script in file 9-firstdirdeletion deletes the my_first_directory directory - an empty directory Script in file 10-back changes the working directory to the previous one
+Script in file 8-firstdelete deletes the file betty in the my_first_directory directory Script in file 9-firstdirdeletion deletes the my_first_directory directory - an empty directory Script in file 10-back changes the working directory to the previous one Script in file 11-lists lists all files including hidden files in the current directory and the parent directory and the boot directory in long format